01 of 11

-Green, with its connection to growing, living things, is a peaceful color, and yet at the same time, has a freshness and aliveness that feeds the soul.
-Decorating the bedroom with living plants or botanical designs – as in the bedroom shown here – both relaxes the senses and invigorates the mind.
+Green, with its connection to growing, living things, is a peaceful color, yet at the same time, it has a freshness and aliveness that feeds the soul.
+Decorating the bedroom with living plants or botanical designs, as in the bedroom shown here, both relaxes the senses and invigorates the mind.
 Potted plants; artwork depicting flowers, trees or fields; bedding or window treatments with botanical designs…make sure to incorporate at least one or two of these things into your bedroom if you really want to relax.
-Sticking with a palette of mostly-mid-tone greens, as well as plenty of white, also ups the serenity factor.Continue to 5 of 10 below.
+Sticking with a palette of mostly-mid-tone greens, as well as plenty of white, also ups the serenity factor.Continue to 6 of 11 below.

 Dark but Restful Walls

-A chalky, deep shade of blue, green or gray can be very restful.
+A chalky, deep shade of blue, green, or gray can be very restful.
 In fact, the right color can create a backdrop that tones down the entire room.
 The gorgeous bedroom shown here actually has quite a bit going on: the chevron-print comforter, the faux animal-hide area rug, the two poufs used as footboard alternatives.
-But the overall vibe is calm, and that’s largely because of the dark slate-blue walls.Continue to 6 of 10 below.
+But the overall vibe is calm, and that’s mostly because of the dark slate-blue walls.Continue to 7 of 11 below.

 While the cool side of the spectrum is typically the most tranquil, that doesn’t mean you have to write off the other half of the color wheel.
 For proof, check out the demurely glamorous room shown here.
 The walls are the softest gold—the paint color is Kansas Grain from Benjamin Moore—highlighted with a gold throw blanket and pillow.
 The rest of the room is completely neutral.
-The symmetry, simplicity and soft color keep the room in the peaceful zone: not at all spicy or hot, despite the use of a traditionally warm color.Continue to 9 of 10 below.